troclaux/notes/aws.md

 ## CodeCommit (out-of-scope)

-> fully managed source control service that makes it easy for teams to host secure and highly scalable private Git repositories
+> fully-managed source control service that makes it easy for teams to host secure and highly scalable private Git repositories

 - aws' github competitor
 - source control service
-- fully managed
+- fully-managed

 ## CodeDeploy (out-of-scope)

-> fully managed deployment service that automates software deployments to a variety of compute services
+> fully-managed deployment service that automates software deployments to a variety of compute services

 - works with
   - ec2 instance